misery/DockerAusweisApp/README.rst

      So I can add it to AlpineLinux and to next docker images.
 See next bullet point.

-- I need to modify container
+- I need to modify the container
    - You can jump into a shell of running container with ``docker exec -ti ausweisapp /bin/sh`` and modify it by your needs.
 You can use ``sudo`` as well without a password to get root access.

+   - Also you could derive your own Dockerfile from this image by ``FROM aklitzing/ausweisapp2``.

 - Is this an official version?